• Menu

 You do receive proper cutlery and glasses which is a nice touch.

-During flights they provide snacks and they pass through the cabin with drinks which is standard and you can also go at the back of the cabin to top up on your snacks.
+During flights they provide snacks and they pass through the cabin with drinks which is standard and you can also go to the back of the cabin to top up on your snacks.

-Many people miss this point actually and not venture at the back.
+Many people miss this point actually and do not venture at the back.

 Personally, I love it as I get to talk to the cabin members and just stretch my legs.